The Best Lead Magnet Ideas for Interior Designers

 7 OF THE BEST LEAD MAGNET IDEAS FOR INTERIOR DESIGNERS

 This is by far the most luxury option and the one with the most diverse applications.
-It can be used as a lead magnet digitally AND as a beautiful printed resource that you can give prospects after consultations, give to referral partners to share with their clients, leave at events, and more.
+It can be used as a Lead Magnet digitally AND as a beautiful printed resource that you can mail out to affluent neighborhoods, give prospects after consultations, give to referral partners to share with their clients, leave at events, and more.

 What could you include in this type of resource?
 We suggest selecting a handful of these options or tailoring them to your specific business and client: